 Eating Meat

-I was a vegetarian from age 10-ish until my early 20s, at which point I went vegan and stayed vegan until I was in grad school studying Traditional Chinese Medicine and realized I was very malnourished.
-In my Masters program, I learned about how traditional medicine sees meat as a healing food.
+Why: I was a vegetarian from age 10-ish until my early 20s, at which point I went vegan and stayed vegan until I was in grad school studying Traditional Chinese Medicine and realized I was very malnourished.
+In my Masters program, I learned why Chinese Medicine sees meat as a healing food.
 It was undeniable how much better I felt after I reintroduced meat: more energy, less brain fog, better exercise tolerance, and I was getting sick less often.
 But I had been so indoctrinated by pro-vegan environmentalist propaganda.
 It felt like I was doing something dangerous and irresponsible and, gasp, cruel (!) to eat animals again.

 So I dove into regenerative and sustainable agriculture, ethical sourcing of animal protein, and looked at before-and-afters of my own bloodwork to determine what felt correct for me.
 I landed on being conscientious about where I sourced my animal protein at least 80% of the time, still eating a fiber-rich and plant-heavy diet, and acknowledging that my body was thriving eating more meat and overall more protein, and I had the bloodwork and the energy to prove it.